loxilb-io/loxilbdocs/docs/simple_topo.md

 root@8b74b5ddc4d2:/# loxicmd create lb 20.20.20.1 --tcp=2020:5001 --endpoints=31.31.31.1:1,32.32.32.1:1,17.17.17.1:1
 ```

 So, we now have loxilb running as a docker with 4 hosts connected to it.
 3 of the hosts act as load-balancer arms and 1 of them act as a client.
-We can run any workloads as we which inside the host containers and start testing loxilb
+We can run any workloads as we wish inside the host containers and start testing loxilb